five ways to build deck footings that last

 likely to break along the bottom surface "X".
 The break line would be

 like a 45-degree angle flaring outward from the wall of the pier.
+To avoid that ensure that "Z" is greater than "Y".

 Going one step further, use a pre formed bell shaped footing to adapt to a variety of form dimension diameters.